 – make 1–2 comparisons where relevant and give your comments;

-– outline a problem one can face doing after-school activities and suggest a way of solving it;
+– outline a problem that can arise with some after-school activities and suggest a way of solving it;

-– conclude by giving and explaining your opinion on the importance of extracurricular activities in adolescence.
+– conclude by giving and explaining your opinion on the importance of extracurricular activities for teenagers.